Upcoming Multi-media Lecture

 Past Lecture & Book Signing

-This lecture and book signing occurred at 7 PM, 2021, Thursday.
-November 4 at the Asbury Park Library, First and Grand, Asbury Park.
-It was a special multimedia presentation, book signing and book launch party for the new book, “You Don’t Know Me: The Musical Memoir of Stormin’ Norman Seldin” by Norman Seldin as told to Charlie Horner.
+This lecture and book signing occurred Thursday, November 4, 2021 at the Asbury Park Library, First and Grand, Asbury Park.
+It was a special multi-media presentation, book signing and book launch party for the new book, “You Don’t Know Me: The Musical Memoir of Stormin’ Norman Seldin” by Norman Seldin as told to Charlie Horner.
 The event was sponsored by the Asbury Park Museum and the coauthor Charlie Horner is Vice President of the AP Museum.

 The book tells the life story of Norman Seldin, one of the key creators of the “Sound of Asbury Park.”
 This event is FREE to attend and light refreshments will be served.